 - Played straight in the third film, when it's revealed Austin and Dr. Evil are brothers.

-- Male Gaze: In IMoM, our first view of Vanessa Kensington via a slow pan up her entire body.
+- In IMoM, our first view of Vanessa Kensington via a slow pan up her entire body.

 - In a deleted scene from the second film, Austin shakes Robin Swallows by the hand really hard just to watch her cleavage bounce up and down.